App store: "App Store" trademark

-Due to its popularity, the term "app store" (first used by the Electronic AppWrapper and later popularized by Apple's App Store for iOS devices) has frequently been used as a generic trademark to refer to other distribution platforms of a similar nature.
+Due to its popularity, the term "app store" (first used by the Electronic AppWrapper and later popularised by Apple's App Store for iOS devices) has frequently been used as a generic trademark to refer to other distribution platforms of a similar nature.
 Apple asserted trademark claims over the phrase, and filed a trademark registration for "App Store" in 2008.
 In 2011, Apple sued both Amazon.com (which runs the Amazon Appstore for Android-based devices) and GetJar (who has offered its services since 2004) for trademark infringement and false advertising regarding the use of the term "app store" to refer to their services.
 Microsoft filed multiple objections against Apple's attempt to register the name as a trademark, considering it to already be a generic term.

 In January 2013, a United States district court rejected Apple's trademark claims against Amazon.
 The judge ruled that Apple had presented no evidence that Amazon had attempted "to mimic Apple's site or advertising" or communicated that its service "possesses the characteristics and qualities that the public has come to expect from the Apple APP STORE and/or Apple products".
 In July 2013, Apple dropped its case.